CAN FD: CAN FD versus classical CAN

 CAN FD also has decreased the number of undetected errors through increases in the performance of the CRC-algorithm.
-In addition, CAN FD is compatible with existing CAN 2.0 networks, allowing the new protocol to function on the same network as classic CAN.
-CAN FD bit rate can be up to 8MBit/s with the right CAN SIC (Signal Improvement Capability) Transceiver and so up to 8 times faster than classic CAN with 1MBit/s data phase.
+In addition, CAN FD is compatible with existing CAN 2.0 networks, allowing the new protocol to function on the same network as classical CAN.
+CAN FD bit rate can be up to 8 Mbit/s with the right CAN SIC (Signal Improvement Capability) Transceiver and so up to 8 times faster than classical CAN with 1 Mbit/s data phase.

 Due to higher communication speed, CAN FD constraints are tougher in terms of line parasitic capacitance.
 Therefore, all components on the line have seen their "capacitance" budget reduced compared to regular CAN bus.
 That is the reason why semiconductor suppliers have released new components approved by car makers.
 This approval reflects the need for interoperability between all CAN FD systems.
 Indeed, selected ESD protection components are compatible with all transceivers (CAN or CAN FD) and withstand ISO7637-3.

-Despite a higher stand-off voltage (37 V), devices for truck applications must also comply with the low capacitance requirement (3.5 pF).
+Despite a higher stand-off voltage≤ (37 V), devices for truck applications must also comply with the low capacitance requirement (3.5 pF).

+Data frame

+The data frame used for actual data transmission have two message formats: